mgeisler/version-sync/README.md

 Drop support for Rust 1.31.0 since our dependencies keep releasing new patch versions that push up the minimum required Rust version.
-These updates mean that `version-sync` 0.8.1 no longer compiles with Rust 1.31.0 because `cargo sync` will pull in too new versions of the direct and transitive dependencies.
-This happens even if there are no changes in `version-sync`.
+These updates mean that version-sync 0.8.1 no longer compiles with Rust 1.31.0 because `cargo sync` will pull in too new versions of the direct and transitive dependencies.
+This happens even if there are no changes in version-sync.

-The constant build failures in our CI makes it infeasible to keep `version-sync` compatible with any particular version of Rust.
+The constant build failures in our CI makes it infeasible to keep version-sync compatible with any particular version of Rust.
 We will therefore track the latest stable version of Rust from now on.

 At the time of writing, the code compiles with Rust 1.36, but this